Undead USB Install

 GPT for everybody, see Talk:Undead_USB_Install for a uEFI forward compatible install

 This is an install strategy to target a USB flash stick as / instead of a traditional hard drive or internal solid state drive. this isn't a live cd, this is a persistent root funtoo install that changes will keep living on.

-In this run i will use a 64gb 100 mb/s sandisk, but you can probably get away with even 16gb. get a fast usb3 drive even if you dont have usb3 ports as the flash memory on them is much faster than the flash memory on usb2 keys which will improve usability.
+In this run i will use a 64gb 100 mb/s sandisk, 32gb minimum for gnome, 16gb are ok for xfce lxde lxqt type builds. get a fast usb3 drive even if you dont have usb3 ports as the flash memory on them is much faster than the flash memory on usb2 keys which will improve usability.

 I'm using gparted on xubuntu (any running linux system with gparted should be able to follow this guide) to delete the flash key fat32 partition and create a single jfs / partition labeled as FUNTOO, and mount it to /mnt/funtoo.
 USE JFS, IT'S FAST!!! ext is a turtle, and it's fsck is slow, XFS is fast but doesn't have mature fscking, JFS has a mature fsck, and it's fast.